rimas-kudelis/Payum/docs/paypal/rest/credit-card-purchase.md

 ---

-# Paypal Rest.
+# PayPal Rest.
 Credit card purchase.

-In [get it started](get-it-started.md) chapter we showed how you can setup payment with authorization on the paypal side.
+In [getting started](getting-started.md) chapter we showed how you can setup payment with authorization on the paypal side.
 Here we show how to purchase something using credit card provided by a user.

 ## Prepare payment